Philippine television drama: 2000s

-ABS-CBN produced its most expensive series, Lobo, in 2008; it starred Piolo Pascual and Angel Locsin—the first Filipino nominated for an International Emmy for a lead role.
-I Love Betty La Fea, a Filipino remake of the Colombian telenovela Yo soy Betty, la fea, was broadcast that same year; it was the most successful Philippine remake of a Latin telenovela since GMA Network's Marimar remake the year before.
+In 2008, ABS-CBN produced its most expensive series, Lobo.
+It starred Piolo Pascual and Angel Locsin—the first Filipino nominated for an International Emmy for a lead role.
+I Love Betty La Fea, a Filipino remake of the Colombian telenovela Yo soy Betty, la fea, was broadcast in 2008.
+It was the most successful Philippine remake of a Latin telenovela since GMA Network's Marimar remake in 2007.
+TV5 series became popular: the remake of the 1995 live-action drama Batang X: The Next Generation.

 2010s

 ABS-CBN and GMA Network both claimed to be the Philippines' most popular network.
-GMA Network began appealing to viewers in Mega Manila during the mid-2000s; ABS-CBN's prime-time shows attracted viewers in other parts of the country, particularly Visayas and Mindanao.
+GMA Network began appealing to viewers in Mega Manila during the mid-2000s.
+ABS-CBN's prime-time shows attracted viewers in other parts of the country, particularly Visayas and Mindanao.
 Philippine media experts attributed the trend to ABS-CBN's return to Filipino programming.

 The 2010s featured two successful teleseryes (Dahil May Isang Ikaw and May Bukas Pa).
+Dahil May Isang Ikaw began in the 2000s and ended in January 2010.
+May Bukas Pa that also started in the previous decade, however, underwent two versions which are the original ABS-CBN until February 5, 2010 without a deleted scene of the show's finale episode 263 was not aired, and extended Jeepney TV version from March 11 to December 5, 2013 where the said scene is now aired which prolonged its run in original airing of contents, making it the first series to do so before the 2023–2024's Linlang, also by ABS-CBN, in the 2020s, and has a total of 263 episodes and 1 deleted scene, surpassing the 2005–2006's Mga Anghel na Walang Langit 210 episode count and 9-month run for being the most number of episodes and longest-running along the lineup of family-oriented shows of Dreamscape Entertainment on November 25 and December 2009 respectively, and remains the record nowadays.

-Dahil May Isang Ikaw began during the previous decade and ended on January 15, 2010.
-Religious teleseryes continued dominating television from the late 2000s since the premiere of Mga Anghel na Walang Langit on May 9, 2005.
-Among these religious teleseryes aired during the 2010s include May Bukas Pa, 100 Days to Heaven, and Nathaniel, all of which were aired on ABS-CBN.
+Religious and family teleseryes continued dominating television from the late 2000s, since the greenlight of Mga Anghel na Walang Langit on March 2005.
+Among these religious and family teleseryes aired in the 2010s include May Bukas Pa, Agua Bendita, Momay, Noah, Mutya, 100 Days to Heaven, Budoy, Ikaw ay Pag-Ibig, Dahil sa Pag-ibig, Lorenzo's Time, Juan dela Cruz, My Little Juan, Honesto, Oh My G!, Nathaniel, My Super D, My Dear Heart, and Starla, all of which were aired on ABS-CBN, with May Bukas Pa later aired its extended version on Jeepney TV in 2013.

-With the earlier success of the 2007 remake of Maria Flordeluna and the 2010 remake of Mara Clara (which introduced Julia Montes and Kathryn Bernardo), ABS-CBN popularized the revival of teen-themed telenovelas.
+With the earlier success of the 2007 remake of Maria Flordeluna and the 2010 remake of Mara Clara, which introduced Julia Montes and Kathryn Bernardo, ABS-CBN popularized the revival of teen-themed telenovelas.
 Mara Clara's success inspired a remake of 1997's Mula sa Puso.
 In 2011, a number of actors moved between ABS-CBN and GMA Network.
 Both networks' hold on prime-time television was challenged by TV5's teleserye Babaeng Hampaslupa.